10 Ways to Start a Zero-Waste Lifestyle

 Instead of buying pre-packaged water, buy reusable water and drink water from the tap.
-Don’t use plastic wrap and tinfoil to store leftovers and lunches, buy some easily washable metal containers, or even reusable cloths.
+Don’t use plastic wrap and tinfoil to store leftovers and lunches, buy some easily washable metal containers, or even reusable cloth.

-IF you’re female and on your period have you considered trying a mooncup?
+If you’re female and on your period have you considered trying a Mooncup?
 Reusable and easy to maintain hygienic with a supply of fresh water, these could be a healthy and helpful option to tampons and sanitary pads.

 Source different household goods